-But how do we deal with this gift graciously when we are limited by our (less than a goldfish)?
+But how do we deal with this gift graciously when we are limited by our 8-second attention spans (less than a goldfish)?
 How do we treat our relationships with more free time but fewer ways to interact socially?
 And what will you learn about yourself in the process?
 In a sense, this is the first global experiment of its kind, which will make us reinvent the way we work, socialize, and spend our free time in this new paradigm.

 So use this once-in-a-lifetime opportunity for personal growth.
 Discover your interests, priorities and maybe even your life purpose in the process.
 Do the work, and when quarantine measures are lifted you might just emerge into the real world with a clearer understanding of who you are and where you want to go.

 For decades, we have abused the environment.
 Plastic pollution, resource depletion, air, and water contamination are all embarrassing examples of how we treat Mother Nature.
 So it’s about time she fought back and shut us down.
-As concerning as it is to see certain and coming to a halt, it is nice to see Mother Nature beginning to heal her wounds.
+As concerning as it is to see certain manufacturing and travel industries coming to a halt, it is nice to see Mother Nature beginning to heal her wounds.

-For example, due to the lockdown, the average number of “good quality air days” in China by more than 20% in February, compared to the same period last year.
-An Assistant Professor at Stanford estimated that the improved air quality could have saved up to 75,000 people from dying prematurely.
-The began to heal due to reduced greenhouse gas emissions, which could help relieve many climate issues around the world.
+For example, due to the lockdown, the average number of “good quality air days” in China increased by more than 20% in February, compared to the same period last year.
+An Assistant Professor at Stanford estimated that the improved air quality could have saved between up to 75,000 people from dying prematurely.
+The ozone layer began to heal due to reduced greenhouse gas emissions, which could help relieve many climate issues around the world.

 If Greta Thunberg wasn’t enough of a wake-up call—this global epidemic certainly is.
 The environment can be not only a source of nourishment but a source of a threat if mishandled.
 So if we treat Mother Nature with kindness – and it will do the same for us.

-Did you know that chances of dying while climbing Mount and from coronavirus in are about the same?
+Did you know that chances of dying while climbing Mount Everest and from coronavirus in Wuhan are about the same?
 Lessons learned are remarkably similar, too.
-Safety should be your top priority—and responsibility.
+Safety should be your top priority—and your responsibility.
 Preparation is the key to survival.
 But how well we learn these lessons and what we do with them thereafter – is completely up to us

 So don’t give up and use these challenging times to become stronger, better, tougher.
 In the meantime—stay safe!